Adult Ed

 Open

 In English 3, the writing and insights of authors throughout our history are explored and analyzed.
 Students gain an appreciation of American literature and the ways it reflects the times in which it was written.
-They discover how people thought and lived and wrote about their experiences.
+They discovered how people thought and lived and wrote about their experiences.
 Students are also asked to observe, investigate, and report on stories of today.
 The goal is for students to be thorough, accurate, and compelling in their writing.

 Projects Offering: If you would like more information on enrolling in our AE English 3 Projects offering please go to this listing.